Gus Vildósola: Racing career

-Gus Vildósola has been in off-road racing since 1968.
+Gustavo Vildósola Sr also known as "GVR" has been in off-road racing since 1968.
 He started racing in local races in the Mexicali area.

 Vildosola had his first taste of the Baja 1000 in 1984 when one of his cousins invited him to race with him in a 5-1600.
 In 1995, he decided to build his own 5-1600.
 He quickly jumped into larger engine vehicles.

 In 1996, Ivan Stewart built a ProTruck for him which he raced for two years and achieved a second place in the championship.

 Vildósola raced in the a SCORE Class 1 buggy from 1998 to 2001.
 The next year he moved on to the premiere class, the Trophy Trucks.

 In 2003, Vildósola took his first overall race win during the San Felipe 250 sharing driving with Rob MacCachren becoming the first Mexico national team to win a SCORE International race.
 In the Baja 1000 that year, Vildósola and MacCachren shared the wheel, again finishing third in the trophy truck class.

 In the 2004 Baja 1000, Vildósola finished sixth in the trophy truck class timing 17:56.13 (56.65 mph).

 During the 40th Baja 1000 in 2007, Vildósola and his son Tavo Vildósola finished second place making it, at the time, the best finish position ever achieved by a Mexico national team in the Baja 1000, This achievement was only surpassed by Vildosola Racing itself on 2010 winning the overall on the 43rd edition of the premiere off-road desert race.

 Vildósola won the overall in the 43rd edition of the Tecate Score Baja 1000 making him, alongside his son Tavo Vildósola the first Mexican national to win the Baja 1000 overall.
 His Trophy Truck #21 of team Vildosola Racing raced to the finish line in 19:00.04.
 Since 1973, the 4-wheel vehicles had not won the overall time over the motorcycles.